rave

 GEOFFREY MAK co-edited Writing on Raving with Zoë Beery and McKenzie Wark, an anthology from a reading series of the same name on nightlife writing.
 He is the author of Mean Boys.

 CHRIS SHULTZ is a bookseller, archivist, and DJ who studied philosophy of aesthetics.
-He is part of the collective that throws Fiber, a party at Light & Sound Design.
+He is part of the collective that throws Fiber, an NYC party that provides nourishment through good food and experimental music

 Syllabus